TheBlad768/Sonic-Clean-Engine-S.C.E.-/README.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/w/TheBlad768/Sonic-Clean-Engine-S.C.E.-?style=flat-square)
 ![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/TheBlad768/Sonic-Clean-Engine-S.C.E.-/total?style=flat-square)

+# Download

+- [Current version](https://github.com/TheBlad768/Sonic-Clean-Engine-S.C.E.-/archive/refs/heads/flamedriver.zip)
+- [Releases](https://github.com/TheBlad768/Sonic-Clean-Engine-S.C.E.-/releases)
+- [ROMs](https://github.com/TheBlad768/Sonic-Clean-Engine-S.C.E.-/actions)

 ## Disclaimer

-Cleaned up and optimized the source code of Sonic 3 & Knuckles.
+Heavily modified and improved Sonic 3 & Knuckles engine.
 Free use.
 You use it at your own risk.
 All code is provided “as is”.

-This source code uses software from other authors.
+Sonic Clean Engine (S.C.E.) uses software from other authors.
 Check their licenses before using it.
 You assume any and all responsibility for using this content responsibly.
 I claims no responsibility or warranty.
 Commercial usage is expressly prohibited.

-# Download

-- [Current version](https://github.com/TheBlad768/Sonic-Clean-Engine-S.C.E.-/archive/refs/heads/flamedriver.zip)
-- [Releases](https://github.com/TheBlad768/Sonic-Clean-Engine-S.C.E.-/releases)
-- [ROMs](https://github.com/TheBlad768/Sonic-Clean-Engine-S.C.E.-/actions)
+## Features

+- Cleaned up and optimized disassembly of Sonic 3 & Knuckles.

+    - There are no hardcoded things as there were in the original Sonic 3 & Knuckles.
+Complete freedom in your work.

+- Changed level layout format.
+Now there are two bytes for chunk IDs.

+    - This will allow you to create more chunks for levels because there will be no one-byte limit here.
+This will allow you to port levels even from Sonic CD.

+- All current level settings in one file.
+No more searching through the entire Sonic disassembly to replace chunks, layout, palette, music, and other things.
+Just open [Pointer.asm](Levels/DEZ/Pointers) located in each level folder.

+- Various sound drivers.
+There is a Z80 Sound Flamedriver and an M68K Sound Driver.
+It all depends on your tasks.

+- Many original subroutines have been replaced with faster equivalents.
+These new subroutines do not break compatibility with the original Sonic 3 & Knuckles.
+Therefore, there is no need to worry about this.

+    - Updated Ultra DMA Queue subroutines and compression algorithms(Kosinski Plus, Kosinski Plus Module, Updated Enigma) have optimized S3K's performance very well.

+- I rewrote the code of all the screens, objects, and other things to get maximum performance.

+    - Poorly written object code can significantly reduce game performance, regardless of whether other subroutines have been optimized very well.
+All code has been rewritten in S3K style.
+If you are familiar with Sonic 3 & Knuckles disassembly, you will have no problems with the S1S3/SCE code.

+- The size of the object slots is now 0x50 bytes.
+Additional free bytes will facilitate work on complex objects.

 ## Additional links

-#### If you are interested in the source code with the Sonic 2 Clone Driver v2 (Mega PCM 2.0 version):
+#### If you are interested in the Sonic Clean Engine (S.C.E.) with the Sonic 2 Clone Driver v2 (Mega PCM 2.0 version):

 - [Sonic-Clean-Engine-S.C.E.-Clone-Driver-v2-](https://github.com/TheBlad768/Sonic-Clean-Engine-S.C.E.-/tree/Clone-Driver-v2)

-#### Extended source code:
+#### Sonic Clean Engine (S.C.E.)
+Extended version:

 - [Sonic-Clean-Engine-S.C.E.-Extended-](https://github.com/TheBlad768/Sonic-Clean-Engine-S.C.E.-Extended-)